mirzafahad/mirzafahad.github.io/_posts/2021-02-22-wifi-rouge-access-point-part2.md

 ![ifconfig](/img/wifi/ifconfig.png){: .center-block :}

 `ens33` is my ethernet interface, which  is `UP`. `lo` is the loopback.
 And `wlxc01c3006xxxxx` is my Atheros WiFi adapter.
 The flag of my adapter doesn't contain the `UP` keyword i.e. the interface is already down.
-But if it was up, you could shut it down by typing the following command:
+But if it was up, you could have shut it down by typing the following command:

 ~~~
 sudo ifconfig wlxc01c3006xxxxx down